How to care for your jewellery

 We all have those pieces in our jewellery collection that we wear day in and day out.
 Whether it’s been a long day at work or a late night out, at some point we’ve all been too lazy or forgetful to take proper care of our beloved everyday pieces.
 Getting into the routine of taking off your jewellery before hoping into the shower or going to bed is a good habit to keep.

-With the rise in popularity of layered and stacked jewellery comes the need to consider maintaining the longevity of your pieces.
+With the rise of layered and stacked jewellery comes the need to consider maintaining the longevity of your pieces.
 When mixing different metals with fashion jewellery, it is important to be cautious of direct contact as it can cause finer jewellery to rub and wear at a faster rate.
 If you’re jumping on the layered chains trend, it’s best to choose necklaces of the same materials to extend the life of your jewellery.

 It’s recommended to remove chains and statement earrings when sleeping as they are at risk of tangling, stretching and warping.
 If your rings have a high profile they can get caught or bent during sleep.
-However, low profile rings such as simple metal bands can be slept in as they aren’t at risk of catching.
+However, stud earrings and low profile rings such as simple metal bands can be slept in as they aren’t at risk of catching.

 Showering, Swimming & Exercising

 Wearing solid gold jewellery in the shower will not harm the metal itself, however it can reduce the shine.
 Hot water can also negatively impact some gemstones.
 It is best to remove any gold plated jewellery before showering or working out, as water and sweat can eventually cause the gold layer to wear off completely.
-Solid gold, sterling silver and platinum jewellery is safe to wear while exercising provided there isn’t a risk of catching or pulling.
+Solid gold, sterling silver and platinum jewellery are safe to wear while exercising provided there isn’t a risk of catching or pulling.